jasonfilley/jasonfilley.github.io/_posts/2011-02-12-rfc-map-rfcmap-pl.md

 <!--excerpt-->

-For example, here’s the output for `perl -T rfcmap.pl RFC0821 RFC0822 RFC1035`″
+For example, here’s the output for

+{% highlight console %}
+perl -T rfcmap.pl RFC0821 RFC0822 RFC1035
+{% endhighlight %}

 which covers some of the initial documents on SMTP, mail message format, and domain names.

 ![RFC map relating to RFC's 821, 822, and 1035]({{ site.url }}/images/email_and_domains.png)